Ragnarok (Norwegian band): History

 After Hoest joined the band, Ragnarok toured both Europe and North America and honed their sound for their next album.
 Blackdoor Miracle was recorded in 2004, and both the band and its fans were pleased with the results.

 After a renewal of the lineup the only remaining original member, drummer Jontho, announced they will start touring with the new lineup.
 The band has rarely played live in recent years but were scheduled for the 10th anniversary of the Inferno Metal Festival in 2010.
 When they appeared there in 2003, a reviewer from HeavyMetal.no said their performance "fitted very well into [my concept of black metal], both good and bad" and seemed to please large numbers of the crowd.
 And in December 2005 they played their "first time at a drug-free event" at St. Croix in Fredrikstad and were a huge success.

 In March 2010, they released their new album, Collectors of the King, through Regain Records.
 A reviewer at HeavyMetal.no called it "some of the most insistent and gripping Black Metal I've heard in a while."
 The reviewer at NecroWeb gave it 7 out of 10 points.

 In May 2012, they announced they had signed with Agonia Records and would release a seventh album.
-Their seventh studio album was released October 31 in Europe and November 6 in North America under the name Malediction.
+Their seventh studio album was released 31 October in Europe and 6 November in North America under the name Malediction.

-After vocalist Hans Fryste announced his departure from the band in early 2014, the band finally officially announced their replacement for him September 14, 2014.
+After vocalist Hans Fryste announced his departure from the band in early 2014, the band finally officially announced their replacement for him 14 September 2014.
 The new vocalist will be drummer and Ragnarok founder Jontho himself, and his place behind the drum kit on stage will be taken by Dauden drummer Malignant.

-On April 29, 2017, former bassist and co-founder Jerv was killed in a car accident.
+On 29 April 2017, former bassist and co-founder Jerv was killed in a car accident.

+Ragnarok played at the Midgardsblot open air festival in 2022.
+Band members included Jontho as well as Bjarkan (guitar), Ihizahg (guitar), and Hellcommander Vargblod (bass), with Anders Haave on drums.

+In 2023, three of the band members left, citing personal issues and leaving Jontho as the sole remaining member.
+In 2024, original member and guitarist Rym returned to the line-up.